 Professional practice

-Katherine has a broad practice spanning commercial litigation, international law and arbitration.
-She is recognised by the Legal 500 as a ‘Rising Star’ in both Commercial Litigation and Civil Fraud and described as “an excellent junior barrister – her skills are far beyond her years of call” and “calm under pressure”.
+Katherine has a broad practice spanning commercial litigation, international arbitration (international investment treaty claims and international commercial arbitration), and public international law, as well as related areas of public and human rights law.
+She is recognised by the Legal 500 as a ‘Rising Star’ in (1) International Arbitration, (2) Commercial Litigation and (3) Civil Fraud and described as “far beyond her call” and “a real star”.

-Highlights of Katherine’s recent or current work include:
+Highlights of Katherine’s recent or current work before domestic courts include:

-In addition to appearing as junior counsel, Katherine has also appeared unled in the High Court (Chancery Division and Commercial Court) in applications and case management conferences, as well as in general commercial trials in the County Court.
+In addition to appearing as junior counsel, Katherine regularly appears unled in the High Court (Chancery Division and Commercial Court), as well as in the County Court.

 The Legal 500 2024, Commercial Litigation: